Frankie Boyle

 Francis Martin Patrick Boyle (born 16 August 1972) is a Scottish comedian and writer.
 Boyle first gained widespread recognition as a regular panellist on the comedy show Mock the Week from 2005 until 2009.
 He then created and starred in the Channel 4 sketch show Frankie Boyle's Tramadol Nights (2010) and BBC Two's chat show Frankie Boyle's New World Order (2017–2022).
 In 2020, he presented a four-part series on BBC Two, Frankie Boyle's Tour of Scotland.
-He has cycled on a number of tours, releasing several stand-up specials.
-Boyle has been involved in several public controversies due to his wild humour.
+He has toured and released several stand-up specials.
+Boyle has been involved in public controversies due to his humour.

 Early life and education

 Francis Martin Patrick Boyle was born on 16 August 1972 in Pollokshaws, Glasgow, to Irish Catholic parents from Crolly in County Donegal.

 He attended St Conval's Primary and Holyrood Secondary School in Glasgow.
 After leaving school, he worked as a library assistant over the summer and attended Langside College.
 He then studied urban planning at Aston University for a year before leaving and beginning a BA in English literature at the University of Sussex.

 He graduated from university aged 22 and his first job was working in a mental health hospital.
 He then went to a teacher-training college in Edinburgh and had placements in schools, but by then was performing as a stand-up comedian.